DDriggs00/mavlinkinterface/docs/configuration/setLoggingLevel.md

 # setLoggingLevel( level )

 Modifies the level of logging.

 ## Parameters

 level (string):
 > The level of logging to perform.
 Possible levels are:
-> Verbose: Records All commands and their results
+> `Verbose`: Records All commands and their results, as well as any errors
-> Standard: Records results of returning commands only
+> `Standard`: Records results of returning commands only (and any errors)
-> Error: Records logs only upon receiving an error
+> `Error`: Records logs only upon receiving an error
+> `None`: Does not perform any level of logging

 ## Return Values